UpdatedMarch 18, 2022

 Creating a channel (profile) on YouTube is quite simple.
 Create a channel by using your Gmail account.
 You will have to create a Gmail account if you don’t already have one, as this is the only way you are able to build a YouTube channel.
 A channel can be created for personal use or as a business account.
 Business channels can be categorized by product/brand, company/organization, arts, entertainment, sports or other.

 The next step is adding a profile image and channel art, which is the equivalent to a cover photo on other social platforms.
 For best quality, channel art should be uploaded to 2560 x 1440 pixels.
 This is very important because your channel art is the focus point, and if the image is pixelated or cropped poorly, visitors may leave the page.
-For other recommended image dimensions, visit our blog!
+To learn more about creating a YouTube channel, read our YouTube: Part 2 blog!